cfjedimaster/pdf-embed/readme.md

 ## Usage

 There are two required attributes, `url` and `key`.
 The URL should be a publicly accessible pointer to your PDF.
 The key is the credential you got from the Adobe developer console.
+The key shown below will work in `localhost` and feel free to use it.

 You can optionally pass in `embedMode` which is one of four values: